 “The art of writing is the art of discovering what you believe.” – Gustave Flaubert

 The UPSC Prelims exam is scheduled to be held on 18th June 2017 as per the 2017 UPSC Notification.
 If you clear this exam with the required cut-off, you will be eligible to sit for the UPSC mains exam which will be held on October this year.
 As you know the IAS mains exam consists of nine descriptive papers.
 Here also, you must score the minimum required marks to get the interview call from the board.
 Thousands of people take the mains written exam and mostly all of them study similar material.
 So, how do you distinguish your answers from the pile?
 You need to write in a style that is good, neat, systematic, error-free, aesthetic, and one that shows your erudition.
-This article gives you insights on how to improve writing skills for UPSC mains exam.
+This article gives you insights on how to improve writing skills for UPSC mains exam and more tips on answer writing skills for IAS exam.

 Answer Writing Skills for UPSC Mains